ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

   on the left side of the image post thersholding and subtraction may not generalize but works well for this.
   </p>
   <p>
-  For the bat data set, we found that adaptive thresholding works very well on the chages of backgrounds.
-We detected most of bats except very small bats.
+  For the bat data set, I found that adaptive thresholding works very well on the chages of backgrounds.
+I detected most of bats except very small bats.
-  We also successfully detect whether it is folded with a appropriate threshold on circularity, and regions where multiple bats exist.
+  I also successfully detect whether it is folded with a appropriate threshold on circularity, and regions where multiple bats exist.
   </p>
   <p>
-  For the person detector task, we used background subtraction and are able to identify the majority of people given no occlusion.
-Occlusion may still majorly affect the performance of the model even with our fine tuned parameters.
+  For the person detector task, I used background subtraction and are able to identify the majority of people given no occlusion.
+Occlusion may still majorly affect the performance of the model even with my fine tuned parameters.
   </p>
   <hr>